HotswapProjects/HotswapAgentPages/pages/mydoc/mydoc_plugin_class_init.md

 toc: false
 ---

-Initialize new static members.
-When a class is redefined, DCEVM copies values from all surviving static members to the new class, but it leaves all new static members uninitialized.
+Initializes new static members after class redefinition.
+DCEVM copies values of all surviving static members from old class to the new class, but new static members are left uninitialized.
 That applies to enumerations as well.
 ClassInit plugin fixes this issue.
-After redefinition all surviving static values are kept and initialization is done only for new static members.
-After redefinition of an enumeration all surviving enumeration values are kept, so it is guaranteed that surviving enumeration value Enum.X' is identical to value before redefinition Enum.X.
+Values of all surviving static members are kept after redefinition and initialization is done only for new static members.
+If an enumeration is redefined, all surviving enumeration values are kept, so it is guaranteed that enumeration value Enum.X' after redefinition is identical to value Enum.X before redefiniton.

 Known issues
 ---------------